plumenetwork/contracts/nest/README.md

 ```

 - Used when an intermediary (like a protocol) manages deposits
-    More gas efficient for batch operations
+- More gas efficient for batch operations
-    Simpler to manage
+- Simpler to manage
-    But requires trust in the controller
+- But requires trust in the controller
-    Individual Controller Pattern (~N controllers):

 2. Individual Controller Pattern (~N controllers):
 ```